detroit/detroit/EXAMPLE.md

-# Redfile
+# Pitstop

-Redline's main configuration file is called a *Redfile*.
-Redfiles define the
+Redline's main configuration file is called a *Pitstop*.
+Pitstops define the
 <i>service instances</i> that a project will utilize.

-Redfiles can be written in a few different formats thanks to the flexibility of Ruby.
+Pitstops can be written in a few different formats thanks to the flexibility of Ruby.
 All formats are equivalent.
 Which format you use is strictly a regard of your personal preference.

-## Ruby-based Redfile
+## Ruby-based Pitstop

 ### Traditional Format

-Traditionally a Ruby-based Redfile is dominated by calls to the `service` method with an optional service instance name and a setter block.
+Traditionally a Ruby-based Pitstop is dominated by calls to the `service` method with an optional service instance name and a setter block.

 ```ruby